I Am Happy Now, So Why Do I Miss My Ex?

 Thinking about an ex after a breakup is healthy and normal, but excessive thinking that interferes with your daily life is not.
 Everyone processes their feelings in their own way, at their own pace.
 You likely need time to process your relationship's positive and negative aspects before your feelings fade and you are ready to start dating again.

 While thinking about your ex is normal, if you’re constantly inundated with thoughts about the relationships, you may be ruminating, or engaging in unhealthy thought patterns that interfere with your well-being.
-If you’re thinking about your ex so much it feels unbearable, you should consider reaching out to a mental health professional for assistance processing your feelings.
-Stalking them might also bring you negative emotions, so don’t even try to.
+Stalking them and keeping tabs might also bring you negative emotions, which may affect your physical and mental health.
+If you’re thinking about your ex in minute detail and it feels unbearable, you should consider reaching out to a mental health professional for assistance processing your feelings.

 Why can't I let go of my ex?

 There are many reasons why someone might struggle to let go of an ex.
 You might be grieving thoughts of a future or marriage or struggling to accept other hopes and dreams for the relationship that will never come to pass.
-You could also be finding it difficult to be alone, stuck wondering how the relationship could have been fixed, or challenged by low confidence.
+You could also be finding it difficult to be alone, stuck wondering how the relationship could have been fixed, or challenged by low confidence or low self-esteem.

 - Previous Article